An A to Z of the USA

 There is a palpable sense of respect for those who have served or who are still active in the military, and it is humbling.
 On hearing that someone is on active duty or has retired, people will thank them for their service, a phrase that is heard frequently.
 Companies also show their respect by offering benefits and discounts to military personnel and veterans.

-I have barely scratched the surface with this one, but the ones that I have been to in Georgia, Tennessee, and Florida are stunning.
+This one could have an A to Z all of its own, there are so many national parks across the USA.
+I admit I have barely scratched the surface with this one, but the ones that I have been to in Georgia, Tennessee, and Florida are stunning.
 The Smoky Mountains and Everglades are just a small part of the country’s incredible outdoors that I’ve been lucky enough to explore.
 Any chance you get to visit one, grab it with both hands and you won’t be disappointed.

 Americans are very friendly and will chat to you anywhere, any time.
 And they are so, so polite!
 For someone who is a bit of a chatterbox, I love their friendliness and outgoing nature and it makes me feel a lot less self-conscious (and weird!) when I start randomly chatting to someone in the cafe queue.